nginx/agent/hugo/content/installation-plus.md

 ---
-title: "Install NGINX Agent From NGINX Plus Repository"
+title: "Installation from NGINX Plus Repository"
 draft: false
 description: "Learn how to install NGINX Agent from NGINX Plus repository."
 weight: 400